 In the third quadrant (Fig. 3), CB increases, but the sine in that quadrant is algebraically negative.
-At 270°, CB coincides with AL. sin 270° has its algebraic minimum: sin 270° = −1.
+At 270°, CB coincides with the unit radius AL. sin 270° has its algebraic minimum. sin 270° = −1.

 Finally, in the fourth quadrant (Fig. 4), CB decreases until B coincides once again with D. sin 360° = sin 0° = 0.

-Upon competing one full circuit, sin θ has gone through every possible value.
+Upon competing one full circle, sin θ has gone through every possible value.
 We say that sin θ has completed one period.
-It is customary to use radian measure and say that the period of sin θ is 2π.
+It is customary to use radian measure, and say that the period of sin θ is 2π.

 That means that every 2π radians, sin θ returns to the same line value CB.